arnaldpuy/discrepancy/README.md

-# The use of discrepancy measures as sensitivity indices in mathematical modeling
+# Discrepancy measures for sensitivity analysis in mathematical modeling

 Arnald Puy and Andrea Saltelli